 Once you have a starting point, you can start taking steps to become more self-aware.
 Start with these seven steps.

 - Keep a Journal: Writing things down makes your observations and lessons learned concrete in our mind.
 Entries don’t have to be long or drawn out.
 Use bullet points, mind-maps, drawings, whatever works for you.
 Write down your goals, plans, lessons learned, questions, observations about yourself and others, and anything else you can think of.

 - Self-Assess: Spend a set amount of time during the day to reflect on yourself and write your observations in your journal.
-This is the time to practice self-honesty.
+This is the time to start paying attention to yourself and practice self-honesty.
 Try to step back and see things that have happened during the day objectively.
 Note not just how you responded, but why you responded the way you did.

 - Practice Mindful Meditation: Mindfulness meditation is practiced by elite athletes, soldiers, executives, almost every high-performance discipline you can name, and it’s not hard.
 Most mindfulness meditation revolves around breathing.
 There are thousands of websites and books on how to meditate.
 Try a few variations and find one that works for you.

 - Take Personality Assessments: Most people have heard of the Myers-Briggs test, but there are many tests out there you can take to assess your personality type.
 Take these to understand your psychometric type better so you can better understand yourself.

 - Ask Friends and Family: Ask people you are close to whom you trust to describe you.
 Encourage them to get past just the positive aspects and into things you can work on.
 Assure them they are safe assessing you and that you really need them to be honest.
 Most importantly, do not hold anything they say against them.